bng94/heroku-bot/README.md

 A discord.js backup bot of my backup bot.
 Originally was planning to create one bot but ended up creating another bot then this one.
 This bot is hosted on heroku for free and as such will run 24/7 for 23 days a month.

 # Description
 This is primarily a backup bot of a bot called "Doctor" on my server and will be planning to make this bot called "Master" in references to the BBC TV Show Doctor Who.
 This is a generic bot for everyone to download and use.
-As this is one of my first early JavaScript Projects I though it would be nice to share for those interested in creating their own discord.js bots.
-If there is an handful of people whom fork or give an input to this project, will expand and present more generic features that aren't used in this backup bot that may or is being used in my other bots.
+This bot is flexible to be used amd hosted on heroku server or other free hosting services.
+Since the creation of my DiscordFeaturesHandler npm package, I am converting this more geared as a demo bot for those interested in looking at a basic Discord.js bot setup with the package.
+Please give this repository or DiscordFeaturesHandler repository a star if you like what you see and want to see the more of these type of projects!

 # Installation